cantierecreativo/redux-bees/README.md

 Project is still in the early stages.
 Please file an issue or submit a PR if you have suggestions!
 Or ping me (Stefano Verna) on [Twitter](https://twitter.com/steffoz).

+## Why is it called `redux-bees`?

+We're italians.
+Italian translation of "bees" is "api".
+You see what we did there? :hamster:

 ## License

 ISC